Decentralisation and Blockchain

 Enough with academics.
 Let’s look at some existing examples.

 This is where things really start to heat up.

 The trouble with Currency

 “It is staggering that in the 21st Century, half of the world’s population (that’s three and a half billion people) own no more than a tiny elite whose numbers could all fit comfortably on a double-decker bus (85 people)” Oxfam’s executive director in 2014.

 In the world today, most of what we call ‘Money’ is actually just borrowings, (aka Credit or an I owe you).
 Only about 6% of the US Dollar exists as originally printed currency, the rest is all borrowings.

 This may sound odd, but your bank is allowed to lend out most of your currency while keeping only a small percentage in reserve for people that might want to withdraw some.
-Once this same lent currency has been paid in to the recipients bank and re-lent out a few times, this means borrowings massively outweigh the original amount of currency available to ‘pay it off’.
+Once this same lent currency has been paid into the recipients bank and re-lent out a few times, this means borrowings massively outweigh the original amount of currency available to ‘pay it off’.
 So most ‘Money’ doesn’t even really exist.
-These loans/credit are really just ‘I owe yous’ that the banks write so they can lend out more and make more from interest.
+These loans/credits are really just ‘I owe yous’ that the banks write so they can lend out more and make more from interest.